MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * Result (bool) - Returns `true` if no issues related to this command.

+### CaptureSpeechAzure

+Starts capturing speech in a new audio recording.
+By default, Misty's chest LED pulses blue when she is recording audio or listening for the key phrase.
+Misty's head tally light also turns on when she is recording audio or video.

+Misty waits to start recording until she detects speech.
+She then records until she detects the end of the utterance.
+By default, Misty records an utterance up to 7.5 seconds in length.
+You can adjust the maximum duration of a speech recording by using the `MaxSpeechLength` parameter.

+Misty triggers a [`VoiceRecord`](../../../misty-ii/robot/sensor-data/#voicerecord) event when she captures a speech recording.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** Misty cannot use her microphones for wake word detection or recording speech while actively streaming audio and video.
+{{box op="end"}}

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
+Feel free to use this command, but recognize that it may behave unpredictably at this time.
+{{box op="end"}}

+Endpoint: POST &lt;robot-ip-address&gt;/api/audio/speech/captureazure

+Parameters

+* RequireKeyPhrase (bool) - Optional.
+If `true`, Misty waits to start recording speech until she recognizes the key phrase.
+If `false`, Misty immediately starts recording speech.
+Defaults to `true`.
+* OverwriteExisting (bool) - Optional.
+If `true`, the captured speech recording overwrites any existing recording saved under the default speech capture filename. (**Note:** Misty saves speech recordings she captures with this command under one of two default filenames: `capture_HeyMisty.wav` when `RequireKeyPhrase` is true, or `capture_Dialogue.wav` when `RequireKeyPhrase` is `false`.)
+If `OverwriteExisting` is `false`, Misty saves the speech recording under a unique, timestamped filename: `capture_{HeyMisty or Dialogue}_{Day}-{Month}-{Year}-{Hour}-{Minute}.wav` Defaults to `true`. **Note:** If you program Misty to save each unique speech recording, you should occasionally delete unused recordings to prevent them from filling the memory on her 820 processor.
+* MaxSpeechLength (int) - Optional.
+The maximum duration (in milliseconds) of the speech recording.
+If the length of an utterance exceeds this duration, Misty stops recording after the duration has elapsed, and the system triggers a `VoiceRecord` event with a message that Misty did not detect the end of the recorded speech.
+Range: `500` to `20000`.
+Defaults to `7500` (7.5 seconds).
+* SilenceTimeout (int) - Optional.
+The maximum duration (in milliseconds) of silence that can precede speech before the speech capture mechanism times out.
+If Misty does not detect speech before the `SilenceTimeout` duration elapses, she stops listening for speech and triggers a `VoiceRecord` event with a message that she did not detect the beginning of speech.
+Range: `500` to `10000`.
+Defaults to `5000` (5 seconds).
+* CaptureFile (bool) - Optional.
+If true, creates an audio file.
+* SpeechRecognitionLanguage (string) - The spoken language.
+* AzureSpeechKey (string) - The subscription key.
+* AzureSpeechRegion (string) - The subscription region.

+Return Values

+* Result (bool) - Returns `true` if no issues related to this command.

 ### CaptureSpeechVosk

 Starts capturing speech in a new audio recording and process it using the onboard Vosk ASR.
 By default, Misty's chest LED pulses blue when she is recording audio or listening for the key phrase.
 Misty's head tally light also turns on when she is recording audio or video.